 - where applicable, trial registration: registry and number (for clinical trials and, if available, for observational studies and systematic reviews)

-- An 'Article summary' section consisting of the heading: 'Strengths and limitations of this study', and containing up to five bullet points that relate specifically to the methods of the study reported.
-This should be placed after the abstract.
+- An 'Article summary' section consisting of the heading: 'Strengths and limitations of this study', and containing up to five short bullet points, no longer than one sentence each, that relate specifically to the methods of the study reported.
+They should not include the results of the study and should be placed after the abstract.